-29LT AZER: Serious and Amicable
+29LT AZER: A Serious and Amicable Font

-Multiple elements bring both Arabic and Latin scripts together: the design approach, open counters, proportions, weight, contrast, terminals, and finials, as well as a diamond-shaped diacritic dot.
-Both scripts were created in synergy and were inspired by each other simultaneously.
-The Naskh calligraphic style of the Arabic variant is complemented by a calligraphic broad nip pen technique in the Latin, creating strong pen strokes: crisp broken cuts with open and fluid letter structure.
-Azer Latin was drawn with conically shaped stems, inspired by the Arabic Alef glyph.
-The Arabic and the Latin mirror each other's appearances much like fraternal twins with compatible attitudes.
-Azer Latin is earnest and sincere; Azer Arabic is direct and austere.Read more
+29LT Azer features a unique balanced combo of Arabic and Latin characteristics.
+Multiple elements bring both Arabic and Latin scripts together, from design approach, open counters, proportions, weight, contrast, terminals and finials to diamond-shaped diacritic dots.
+Designed simultaneously, each script inspired the other.
+The Naskh calligraphic style of the Arabic variant is complemented by a calligraphic broad nip pen technique in the Latin, creating strong pen strokes resulting in crisp broken cuts with open and fluid letter structure.
+Drawn with conic shaped stems, Azer Latin was inspired by the Arabic “alef” glyph.
+Novel letter structures were attributed to the letterforms inspired from the calligraphic makeup but drawn in a freehand approach.
+The Arabic ligatures were added to enhance the script’s ‘friendliness’.

 2017 (Updated Release)

-Afrikaans, Albanian, Arabic, Asu, Azerbaijani, Basque, Bemba, Bena, Bosnian, Catalan, Chiga, Colognian, Cornish, Croatian, Czech, Danish, Dutch, Embu, English, Esperanto, Estonian, Faroese, Filipino, Finnish, French, Friulian, Galician, Ganda, German, Gusii, Hungarian, Icelandic, Inari Sami, Indonesian, Irish, Italian, Jola-Fonyi, Kabuverdianu, Kalaallisut, Kalenjin, Kamba, Kikuyu, Kinyarwanda, Latvian, Lithuanian, Low German, Lower Sorbian, Luo, Luxembourgish, Luyia, Machame, Makhuwa-Meetto, Makonde, Malagasy, Malay, Maltese, Manx, Mazanderani, Meru, Morisyen, North Ndebele, Northern Sami, Norwegian Bokmål, Norwegian Nynorsk, Nyankole, Oromo, Farsi [Persian], Polish, Portuguese, Romanian, Romansh, Rombo, Rundi, Rwa, Samburu, Sango, Sangu, Scottish Gaelic, Sena, Shambala, Shona, Slovak, Slovenian, Soga, Somali, Spanish, Swahili, Swedish, Swiss German, Taita, Teso, Turkish, Turkmen, Upper Sorbian, Urdu, Vunjo, Walser, Welsh, Western Frisian, Wolof, Zulu.
+Afrikaans, Albanian, Arabic, Asu, Azerbaijani, Basque, Bemba, Bena, Bosnian, Catalan, Chiga, Colognian, Cornish, Croatian, Czech, Danish, Dutch, Embu, English, Esperanto, Estonian, Faroese, Filipino, Finnish, French, Friulian, Galician, Ganda, German, Gusii, Hungarian, Icelandic, Inari Sami, Indonesian, Irish, Italian, Jola-Fonyi, Kabuverdianu, Kalaallisut, Kalenjin, Kamba, Kikuyu, Kinyarwanda, Kurdish (Kurmanji), Latvian, Lithuanian, Low German, Lower Sorbian, Luo, Luxembourgish, Luyia, Machame, Makhuwa-Meetto, Makonde, Malagasy, Malay, Maltese, Manx, Mazanderani, Meru, Morisyen, North Ndebele, Northern Sami, Norwegian Bokmål, Norwegian Nynorsk, Nyankole, Oromo, Farsi [Persian], Polish, Portuguese, Romanian, Romansh, Rombo, Rundi, Rwa, Samburu, Sango, Sangu, Scottish Gaelic, Sena, Shambala, Shona, Slovak, Slovenian, Soga, Somali, Spanish, Swahili, Swedish, Swiss German, Taita, Teso, Turkish, Turkmen, Upper Sorbian, Urdu, Vunjo, Walser, Welsh, Western Frisian, Wolof, Zulu.